semantic-flow/sflo/documentation/concept.git.md

 If Git introduces merges joining divergent histories, you can end up with:

-- multiple incompatible “next” snapshots for the same Flow,
+- multiple incompatible "next" snapshots for the same Flow,
-- ambiguous or duplicated `_vN` ordinality,
+- ambiguous or duplicated sequence numbers in snapshot folder names,
 - weaveLabels that no longer line up with a single causal sequence.

 So the Git constraints are solely about preventing Git from fabricating